hk-mars/mona-lisp/design-reflecting.md

 Consider more deeply about this.

-### less init-forms and more optional brief main-forms in loop macro
+### less init-forms and more optional brief main-forms

 Too many optional init-forms in the loop makes it is hard to program and the code is not brief and elegant.

+### implement the core form of a common lisp form as a minimize prototype